David W. Ogden

 David William Ogden, known professionally as David W. Ogden (born November 12, 1953) is an American lawyer who served as the deputy attorney general of the United States.
 An American lawyer, Ogden was also a high-ranking official in the United States Department of Justice and the United States Department of Defense during the administration of President Bill Clinton.
-He is a nationally recognized litigator and counselor in the Washington, DC., office of the law firm WilmerHale, LLP.

 Early life and education

 Ogden is the son of Horace G. "Hod" Ogden (1925–1998), who was the first director of the Bureau of Health Education at the Centers for Disease Control and Prevention (and previously had worked for the United States Department of Health, Education, and Welfare), and Elaine C. Ogden, an elementary school teacher.

 Ogden earned an A.B. summa cum laude from the University of Pennsylvania in 1976 and a J.D. magna cum laude in 1981 from Harvard Law School.
 He served as an editor of the Harvard Law Review.
-In 1981–82, Ogden clerked for Hon.
-Abraham David Sofaer, U.S. District Court for the Southern District of New York, and in 1982–83, he clerked for U.S. Supreme Court Associate Justice Harry A. Blackmun.
+In 1981–82, Ogden clerked for Judge Abraham David Sofaer of the U.S. District Court for the Southern District of New York, and in 1982–83, he clerked for U.S. Supreme Court Associate Justice Harry A. Blackmun.